lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 I eventually came to my senses and understood that I didn't need to prove anything.
 It took a lot of planning, effort and sacrifice to re-arrange parts of our lives to make this time in Fukuoka work.
 We're now reaping the rewards and having a great time abroad doing what we love even though it doesn't fit the template for the perfect Instagram story.

-In the end, we are not leaving Fukuoka as strangers to the city.
+In the end, we are not leaving as strangers to the city.
 Justin and I effectively ate our way through Fukuoka which is surely our favorite way of getting to know a new place.
 We saved a lot of the sightseeing and day trips for when my parents visited which was a fantastic decision since we were able to share all the joys of new discoveries together.

 # Reflection: The Good Parts